MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 Throttling occurs when a customer's capacity consumes more CPU resources than what was purchased.
 After consumption is smoothed, capacity throttling policies will be checked based on the amount of future capacity consumed.
 This results in a degraded end-user experience.
 When a capacity enters a throttled state, it only affects operations that are requested after the capacity has begun throttling.

-Throttling policies are applied at a capacity level, meaning that while one capacity, or set of workspaces, may be experiencing reduced performance due to being overloaded, other capacities may continue running normally.
+Throttling policies are applied at a capacity level, meaning that while one capacity, or set of workspaces, might be experiencing reduced performance due to being overloaded, other capacities can continue running normally.

 The four capacity throttling policies for Microsoft Fabric: